Cancer and Pain Management

 Any other pain relief methods used

-Your healthcare provider may need to refer to your diary when making a plan to relieve your pain and make you more comfortable.
-Be sure to bring it with you to your healthcare provider visits.
+Your healthcare provider may need to look at your diary when making a plan to ease your pain and make you more comfortable.
+Bring it with you to your provider visits.

 How can I describe my pain?

-When your healthcare provider asks about your pain, you will need to communicate how your pain feels in as specific terms as possible.
-When you are asked how it feels, using the following may be helpful:
+When your healthcare provider asks about your pain, you will need to explain how your pain feels as clearly as possible.
+When you are asked how it feels, using these terms may be helpful:

 Dull pain.
 A slow or weak pain, not very sudden or strong.